 It is almost transparent, extremely strong and can conduct electricity

 A large family of carbon allotropes in which the are shaped like tubes or balls

 What is a nanotube?

 A sheet of graphene rolled into a tube

 What is a buckyball?

-A sheet of graphene closed to make a hollow ball, but the carbon atoms could be in pentagons instead of hexagons
+It resembles a sheet of graphene closed to make a hollow ball but the carbon atoms can be in pentagons as well as hexagons

 What can buckyballs do?

 Act as a lubricant with the molecules acting as small ball bearings